Cheeseburger (band): Self-titled LP

-Their first album, the self-titled "Cheeseburger" was released in 2007.
+Their first album, self-titled as "Cheeseburger" was released on February 20, 2007, under Kemado Records as well.

-Another Big Night Down The Drain
+Another Big Night Down the Drain

-In March 2011, the band announced it would release its second album Another Big Night Down The Drain on May 3 of the same year from Williams Street Records, Adult Swim's independent music label.
+In March 2011, the band announced it would release its second album Another Big Night Down the Drain on May 3 of the same year from Williams Street Records, Adult Swim's independent music label.
 Original band members Bradley, Crotty and Karacas are now joined by Jayson Green (vocals), Christian Gordy (bass) and Eric Dufresne (guitar) on the release.
+On April 5, 2011, Cheeseburger released the single "Winner", which appears as the second track on the album.
+The music video was then released on April 18, 2011.
+Cheeseburger also issued a gold plated 7" vinyl through the Adult Swim label, with only 1,000 pressings made.
+In addition to this, the vinyl, along with the deluxe single edition on Apple Music, includes the additional track "Glam".
 To support the album's release, Cheeseburger performed in Austin, TX at the 2011 South by Southwest festival.

 It was also announced that a lot of the music from the second album would be featured all throughout the upcoming season of Superjail!.

 Other media

 Along with performing the theme song for Superjail!, Cheeseburger is also well known for their work on video games and movies.
 Their song "Cocaine" is on the Radio Broker station in the video game Grand Theft Auto IV, "Comin Home" was featured on the soundtrack of the video game Skate 3, "Winner" was used in Saints Row: The Third and their song "Derby Day" was included in the closing credits of the movie Step Brothers.

 Guitarist Christy Karacas studied film and animation at the Rhode Island School of Design.